Berserk-Games/Tabletop-Simulator-API/docs/ui.md

 self.UI.setXml("<Text>Test</Text>")
 ```

+!!!warning
+    setXml takes 1 frame to update the runtime UI.
+This means any change or get of xml/attributes during this frame will not be recognized correctly.

 ---

 ###setXmlTable(...)

 [<span class="ret boo"></span>](intro#types)&nbsp;Replaces the run-time UI with an XML string which is generated from a table of data.

-!!!warning
-    This updates the run-time UI, not the one stored in the XML.
-Meaning the change will not persist through save/load.

 !!!info "setXmlTable(data)"
     * [<span class="tag tab"></span>](intro#types) **data**: A table containing sub-tables.
 One sub-table for each element being created.